jmford2/Covid19-NP-Swab/README.md

 - shake/blow/rinse off excess flock
 - (if needed) dip in 70% ethanol for sterilization

-If this sounds like how you'd solve this problem if you were still in elementary school, you're right.
-This is basically decorating Easter eggs (if you started with a 3D-printed Easter egg).
-Currently we have no proven way to automate the last three steps so we are envisioning a "student army," as mentioned above. **If you've got a better idea, now's the time.**
+(This is like how you'd solve this problem if you were in elementary school.)
+Currently we have no proven way to automate the last three steps so we are envisioning a "student army."
+Better ideas welcome.

-We believe the best use of resources is to be creative around copying the template, not redesigning swabs.
+### 3D-print entire swab

+The ability to print a swab complete with bristles or equivalent saves the steps for requiring adhesive and [flock](#flock).
+Some industry colleagues have managed to do this; we will update with details/images as we can.

 <a name="flock"></a>
 ## Flock

 "Flock" is the name of the bristle material.
 It can be ordered from e.g. www.flockit.com as a powder.
 The below information comes from extremely helpful conversations with them and Celluseude, the manufacturer.
-(Please remember your flock manufacturers and distributors this holiday season.)

-- The nylon flock on the tip of the picture is 3 denier (3 dtex) *(1)*
+- The nylon flock on the tip of the picture is 3 [denier](https://en.wikipedia.org/wiki/Units_of_textile_measurement#Denier) (3 [dtex](https://en.wikipedia.org/wiki/Units_of_textile_measurement#Denier))

 - The flock on the flocked swab above was likely applied using electrostatic deposition: flock coated with something positively charged, shaft coated with adhesive and electrically grounded.
 We do not need to do this: the previous version of swabs, still widely in use, have matted flock and they work well enough (slightly lower sensitivity but clinically for now we'll take it)